 Thanks to its mega-doses of antioxidants and tannins, Green Tea has been proven to reduce inflammation, and this provides serious benefits when applied topically to your skin.
 It can help to calm the redness and inflammation associated with a variety of complaints including rosacea and breakouts, and is particularly well suited to help cool and calm sensitive skin types.
 It’s also great for reducing puffiness around the eyes and may lessen the appearance of dark ‘bags’ under your eyes too.

 If your skin is breakout and congestion-prone, Green Tea’s anti-bacterial properties will be of particular interest to you!
 Free radical-fighting catechins found in Green Tea can help fight against the bacteria which causes skin breakouts.
 Paired with its anti-inflammatory properties which may help to calm the lumps and bumps, Green Tea’s credentials can’t be ignored if you’re suffering from skin congestion.

 Green Tea contains Vitamin C, which is well-known for its anti-ageing properties thanks to its ability to fight against free radicals on the skin’s surface, whereby slowing the ageing process.
 The specific variety found within Green Tea is known to be resistant to high temperatures too.

 Can't I just drink a few cups a day?

-Did you know that only a very small portion of vitamins ingest ever make it to your skin?
+Did you know that it’s likely only a very small portion of vitamins ingest ever make it to your skin?
+This is because your body prioritises nutrients for your essential internal organs.
 The benefits of Green Tea for your skin are similarly diluted if you’re only drinking it.
 However, by applying it topically to your skin, you’re providing the dermis, which is your single largest organ, with its own supply and significantly boosting the benefits it can provide.

 Topical application of Green Tea is also a great option for those of us who don’t necessarily love the taste but would like to reap the benefits it can provide.